work-with-data/mds-pca/shepard.md

 The real inventor was:

 Warren S. Torgerson, __*A Theoretical and Empirical Investigation of Multidimensional Scaling*__, Ph.D.
 Thesis, Princeton University 1951.

+Before him it was invented by Harold Gulliksen.